project-imprimis/libprimis/README.md

 * deferred MSAA, subpixel morphological anti-aliasing (SMAA 1x, T2x, S2x, and 4x), FXAA, and temporal AA
 * support for OpenGL 4.0+ contexts
 * support for Windows and Linux-based operating systems
+* support for realtime geometry modification during gameplay

 For documentation on the engine, see `doc/engine.md`.

 #### Quick Windows Install Instructions

-To get the source code, use your prefered `git` client (git for Windows, gitkraken, etc.).
+To get the source code, use your prefered `git` client (git for Windows, Visual Studio, gitkraken, etc.).
 Be sure to get the submodules as well.

 The headers required to build the library are located in `libprimis-headers`, one of the submodules.